Fredrika Bremer: Writing career

 In 1842, Bremer ended the self-imposed isolation in which she had lived since Böklin's marriage and returned to Swedish social circles, which she portrayed in her Diary the next year.
 The work also served as her contribution to the discussion engendered by Almqvist's controversial Sara Videbeck.
 Despite being "dreadfully plain", her many friends knew her as humble but loyal, energetic, and strong-willed.
 She proclaimed that cared little for material possessions: when asked by Carl Gustaf von Brinkman why she could never be an art collector, she replied that "It is certain that nothing worth money would ever be happy with me—even a Swedish Academy medal.
 Offer me 50 dalers for anything except a warm overcoat and I will let it go."
 (Note: "Visst är, det aldrig något, som har penningvärde, kommer att trivas länge hos mig—icke ens en medalj av Svenska akademien.
 Bjud mig 50 rdr för vad som helst, utom för ett varmt överplagg, och jag släpper det strax.")
 Regarding her unselfishness, Geijer once remarked that, "my dear Fredrika, if you truly could push us all into heaven, you wouldn't mind staying outside yourself."
 (Note: "Ja, min söta Fredrika, om du blott kunde skjuta oss alla in i himmelriket, skulle du gärna själv stanna utanför.")

 She began traveling first around Sweden and then abroad.
 Brockhaus inaugurated its 1841 series Select Library of Foreign Classics (Ausgewählte Bibliotek der Classiker des Auslandes) with a translation of Neighbors and its success led them to publish seven other volumes of Bremer's works by the end of the next year.
-(Note: As the German public grew more curious about the author, one edition of Nina included a unofficial "portrait" of Bremer so inaccurate she considered it to be a hoax (galenskap).)
+(Note: As the German public grew more curious about the author, one edition of Nina included an unofficial "portrait" of Bremer so inaccurate she considered it to be a hoax (galenskap).)
 By then, Mary Howitt had begun publishing English translations in London and New York; these proved even more popular in England and United States than the original works had been in Sweden, ensuring her warm welcomes while overseas.
 (Note: In addition to Mary Howitt's sanctioned work, numerous bootleg English translations were also made in London, New York, and Boston.
 These were almost invariably from Brockhaus's German editions—which Bremer mostly disliked—and usually with still further abridgments, prompting still more complaints from the author.)
 After each journey, Bremer published successful volumes of descriptions or diary entries of the locations she visited.
 Her 1846 visit to the Rhineland prompted her 1848 volumes A Few Leaves from the Banks of the Rhine, Midsummer Journey, and Sibling Life, the last recounting her impressions of the tensions leading up to the overthrow of King Louis Philippe in France.